Aligning methodologies with global standards

 The 21st ICLS (2023) introduced new standards on the informal economy and amended core definitions of work and employment.
 Four ILO Technical Working Groups are now preparing standards for the 22nd ICLS (2028): digital platform employment, care work measurement, OSH statistics, and international labour migration.
 Each will create new measurement obligations for NSOs.

 In parallel, GSBPM v5.2 (endorsed June 2025) now explicitly references AI/ML and multi-mode collection, and the UNECE published its first comprehensive Generative AI for Official Statistics report in September 2025.
-The question is no longer whether to modernise — it is how to do it within budget, without breaking production, and in step with evolving standards.
+The question is no longer whether to modernise, it is how to do it within budget, without breaking production, and in step with evolving register-based systems.

 Our Services